-Time, cost and/or reputational risks Take advice from Fund Actuary on position of associated with any MHCLG Fund as at prior valuation, and consideration intervention triggered by the Section 13 of proposed valuation approach relative to analysis (see Section 5 ). anticipated Section 13 analysis.
-Changes by Government to particular employer participation in LGPS Funds, leading to impacts on funding and/or investment strategies.
-The Administering Authority considers all consultation papers issued by the Government and comments where appropriate.
+Time, cost and/or reputational risks Take advice from Fund Actuary on position of with associated any Fund as at prior valuation, and consideration MHCLG intervention triggered by the Section 13 of proposed valuation approach relative to analysis (see Section 5). anticipated Section 13 analysis.
+Changes by Government to particular The Administering Authority considers all employer participation in LGPS Funds, consultation issued by papers the leading to impacts on funding and/or Government and comments where investment strategies. appropriate.
 Take advice from Fund Actuary on impact of changes on the Fund and amend strategy as appropriate.